 Make sure that you don’t close the account before you’ve set up Direct Debits to pay off any debts or other existing financial agreements.
 Just because you’ve split up, it doesn’t mean you don’t owe the money anymore.

-If you’ve got a joint thinkmoney Personal Account, you can split this into two single accounts.
+If you’ve got a joint thinkmoney Managed Current Account, you can split this into two single accounts.
 You can give us a call on 0161 779 5000 and our Money Managers will carry out a few checks.
 As long as everything’s fine with this, it should take just a few working days to change your account into a single one.

 No longer here

 If your partner passes away, it’s likely that your bank account will be the last thing on your mind.
 But at some point, you will need to contact your bank or account provider and get it switched to a single one.

 Your bank or building society should let you do this and you should get your late partner’s name taken off the account.
 If you don’t, you’ll probably still get letters addressed to them and this can be hard to deal with.

 For thinkmoney accounts, you can contact us and we’ll be able to help you with this.
 We’ll usually need to see a copy of your partner’s death certificate and once you’ve done this, we should be able to transfer the account into your name.